-- Committing arson or creating or causing fire without obtaining prior approval from Fire and Life Safety. - Causing an unwanted alarm for fire or smoke. - Careless, negligent, or improper handling of, tampering with or obstructing the fire alarm system, smoke detectors, sprinkler system, emergency exits, carbon monoxide detectors, fire extinguishers, exit signs, and other life safety equipment. - Failing to evacuate a University building during any fire and/or emergency alarms, including drills; re-entering the building before receiving the all-clear from University staff.
+- Committing arson or creating or causing fire without obtaining prior approval from Fire and Life Safety. - Causing an unwanted alarm for fire or smoke. - Careless, negligent, or improper handling of, tampering with or obstructing the fire alarm system, smoke detectors, sprinkler system, emergency exits, carbon monoxide detectors, fire extinguishers, exit signs, and other life safety equipment. - Failing to evacuate a University building during any fire and/or emergency alarms, including drills; re-entering the building before receiving the all-clear from University staff. - Failing to report any instance of fire or smoke to Public Safety or other University official. - Propping open doors in residence buildings with enclosed corridors (e.g. Pralle-Sodaro, Henley, Sandhu Residence Center, The K, and Glass Hall). - Possessing and/or using candles, incense, oil lamps, helium tanks, fog/smoke machines, butane torches, and other combustible and/or flame producing items in the residence areas.

-- Failing to report any instance of fire or smoke to Public Safety or other University official. - Propping open doors in residence buildings with enclosed corridors (e.g. Pralle-Sodaro, Henley, Sandhu Residence Center, The K, and Glass Hall). - Possessing and/or using candles, incense, oil lamps, helium tanks, fog/smoke machines, butane torches, and other combustible and/or flame-producing items in the residence areas, including items prohibited under Cooking/Kitchens and Electrical Appliances in Appendix 4.
-These items may be confiscated by University staff and returned at a later date.
-Burning candles in any campus building is prohibited (except for those events specifically scheduled through the Fish Interfaith Center and other approved events). - Artificial trees and potted, live trees are permitted in University residence halls.
+- Artificial trees and potted, live trees are permitted in University residence halls.
 No cut trees are permitted in the residence halls.
 Extension cords may not be used for holiday lights or other electric lights or items. - Possessing and/or using multi-plugs, hoverboards, halogen lamps or extension cords in the residence area.
-Power strips with surge protectors are permitted but may not be extended by plugging one into another. - Possessing and/or using fireworks, sparklers, smoke bombs, CO2 cartridges, explosives, flammable chemicals, or other hazardous materials. - Possessing and/or using barbeques and other outdoor cooking equipment in the residence halls and apartments except those provided by the University-provided outdoor cooking equipment can only be used in designated areas. - Attaching excessive wall coverings or other items to walls and/or ceilings.
+Power strips with surge protectors are permitted but may not be extended by plugging one into another. - Possessing and/or using fireworks, sparklers, smoke bombs, CO2 cartridges, explosives, flammable chemicals, or other hazardous materials. - Possessing and/or using barbeques and other outdoor cooking equipment in the residence halls and apartments except those provided by the University.
+University-provided outdoor cooking equipment can only be used in designated areas. - Attaching excessive wall coverings or other items to walls and/or ceilings.